nvsnkv/NVs.OccupancySensor/readme.md

   --rm \
   occupancy_sensor
 ```
+#### Swagger
+Application exposes Swagger UI on URL `/swagger/index.html`.
+This UI allows to explore and interact with HTTP API exposed by this app.
 ## Configuration
 There are quite a few things to configure: connection to the camera, detection algorithm, sensitivity of the detector and MQTT client.
 YOu can also tweak a balance between accuracy, performance and resource consumption by tweaking image transformation pipeline settings.